SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 Counting the rows in a CSV Data Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can return the number of rows in a csv dataset.
+You can return the number of rows in a csv dataset using ``csvCountRows``.
 This will be 1 less than the number of rows as the first row contains the column names.

 .. code:: handlebars